 To ask Her Majesty’s Government what representations they have made to the governments of the Gulf States regarding human rights abuses in those states.

 My Lords, the United Kingdom Government regularly discuss human rights with the Governments of Gulf states, covering topics such as reforms and individual human rights cases.
 Our objective is compliance with internationally accepted human rights standards while understanding cultural and religious differences which affect implementation.
 Saudi Arabia and Bahrain are FCO human rights priority countries, where we prioritise UK efforts including funding specific programmes and helping Bahrain establish independent oversight bodies.

-The Minister will be aware of the Bahrain Government’s crackdown on human rights activists and their families being targeted in an attempt to silence them.
+The Minister will be aware of the Bahrain Government’s crackdown on human rights activists and of their families being targeted in an attempt to silence them.
 One such case is that of Sayed Ahmed Alwadaei, who is present here today.
 Sayed’s family have been tried and sentenced on the basis of coerced confessions.
 The Foreign and Commonwealth Office has repeatedly told Sayed to report the issues to the ombudsman of the Ministry of Interior, who the UN Committee Against Torture has repeatedly said lacks independence.
 What significant actions will the Government take to hold the Bahrain Government to account for the escalation of violence and reprisals against human rights activists in the UK and their families in Bahrain?

 The noble Lord raises an important case, and of course there are other specific cases that we have raised directly, on a bilateral basis, with the Bahrain authorities.
 I assure all noble Lords that we continue both to monitor such cases and to raise them on a bilateral basis.
 We have also extended support and training to ensure greater independence of oversight bodies, so that those issues of human rights can be dealt with domestically.
 I reassure the noble Lord that we take these matters seriously and consistently raise them directly with the Bahrain Government.